locize/locize-cli/README.md

 An example on how this could look like can be seen in [this tutorial](https://github.com/locize/react-tutorial#step-1---keep-existing-code-setup-but-synchronize-with-locize).

 **⚠️ Since the remote source are the published translations, make sure the desired version is set to auto publish mode.
 Alternatively use the `--unpublished true` argument (this will generate [private downloads costs](https://docs.locize.com/integration/api#fetch-filter-the-unpublished-namespace-resources)). ⚠️**

+*The CLI will use the normal [API](https://docs.locize.com/integration/api) endpoints, so normal modification and download charges etc. will occur.*

 ### Step 1: Go near to your translation files